sourceallies/hacker-rank-queue/README.md

 - [`docs: ...`](https://github.com/apklinker/hacker-rank-queue/commit/2d30931196b014996f8a52267a4bfd1fa850d167) - When you update the `README.md` or other documentation
 - `BREAKING CHANGE: ...` - When there's a feature that leads to a completely different flow for users

+Beceause of this, PRs can be either squashed or rebase and merged depending on your style of commiting.
+If you just commit all the time, limit PRs to a single scope, squash it, and fill out the commit as a conventional commit.
+If you have nice, clean, separated commits, feel free to rebase and merge once the commit lint passes.

 ## Useful links

 - Slack App Config: <https://api.slack.com/apps/A01TFKZKPT7/general>